 - The Exams Officer will communicate with awarding bodies to organise alternative delivery of papers.
-They may provide secure electronic access to the papers, or they may source alternative couriers to deliver hard copies of examination papers to the school; - Copies received would be stored under secure exam conditions and guidance from the awarding body will be followed on the conduct in such circumstances.

-- Understand that as a last resort, and in close collaboration with centres and regulators, awarding organisations will consider scheduling of the examination on an alternative date - Communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue
+They may provide secure electronic access to the papers, or they may source alternative couriers to deliver hard copies of examination papers to the school; - Copies received would be stored under secure exam conditions. - Understand that as a last resort, and in close collaboration with centres and regulators, awarding organisations will consider scheduling of the examination on an alternative date - Communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue

-15. Delay in collection arrangements for completed examination scripts
+15. Disruption to transporting of completed examination scripts